Honors for Math Majors

 500 Level (Graduate) Courses

 Juniors and Seniors in the Honors College may enroll in 500-level courses for undergraduate honors credit.
 (Seniors who are not in the Honors College may also enroll in 500-level courses, if approved by the instructor, head of the department offering the course, and Dean of the Graduate College.)
 Students who are interested in this option should first speak to their math faculty advisor.
-Instructions for enrollment are on the Graduation Services website.
+Instructions for enrollment are on the Math Advising Help pages.

 Recent math majors have enrolled in the following graduate courses, just to give you an idea of what is available: